Drand Bots

 Introduction

 Bots bring randomness from drand to the Nois blockchain.
 That's the only thing the bot does.
-Once that randomness is on chain, it will be offered to Dapps across the Cosmos.
+Once that randomness is on chain, it will be offered to Dapps across IBC.
+Bots earn incentives from bringing drand rounds that have been requested by consumer dapps.

-ℹ️ Drand-bots do not and cannot generate randomness.
-The simply relay it from drand to nois chains.
+ℹ️ Drand-bots do not and cannot generate randomness nor can they bias it.
+They simply relay it from drand to the Nois chain.

 ℹ️ Drand-bots are never slashed and do not need to put any collateral simply because they cannot cheat.

-⚠️ Although drand-bots cannot impact the outcome of the randomness, they can impact the availability of the randomness by stopping to work or by failing to submit to the nois chain.
-This is why they are incentivised and constitute a critical piece of Nois.
+⚠️ Although drand-bots cannot impact the outcome of the randomness, they can impact the availability of the randomness by stopping to work or by failing to submit to the Nois chain.
+The chain needs at least one bot to function.
+This is why bot operators are incentivised and constitute a critical piece of Nois.

 Running a Drand Bot